Legacy of the Wizard: Release

 Dragon Slayer IV: The Drasle Family was first released for the MSX2 home computer on July 10, 1987, developed and published by Nihon Falcom.
 The game is sometimes misattributed to Quintet due to a reference in the game's ending credits, but composer Yuzo Koshiro has confirmed this is pure coincidence, since the company wasn't formed until two years later.

 It was ported to the Famicom and released on July 17, a week after the MSX2 version.
 Based on the staff from the ending credits, the Famicom port was developed internally by Falcom.
 It was published in Japan by Namco and released two years later for the NES in North America by Broderbund.

 In 2008, the game was released for mobile phones in Japan.

 In 2020, Bandai Namco Entertainment released the NES version on the international version of Namcot Collection.

 Reception

-1up.com called it a "hidden gem" for the NES.
+Computer Entertainer reviewed the NES version in 1989, scoring it 7 out of 8 stars.
+1Up later called it a "hidden gem" for the NES in 2005.